bantee-sharma/bert-email-spam-filter/README.md

 🚀 This project implements a spam classifier using BERT (Bidirectional Encoder Representations from Transformers) to detect spam messages in emails, SMS, or other text-based communications.

+🔹 Features:
+Fine-tuned BERT model for spam detection
+Preprocessing of text data (tokenization, cleaning, etc.)
+Training and evaluation on a spam dataset
+Performance metrics like accuracy, precision, recall, and F1-score Deployment-ready for real-world applications
+📌 Technologies Used: Python, TensorFlow/PyTorch, Hugging Face Transformers, NLP